Pregnancy calendar

 X is the number of days by which the cycle length differs in a given woman (if the cycle does not last 28 days) "

-It is worth mentioning that the date of delivery is automatically set at 40,0 weeks, but the term pregnancy is in the range of 37,0 - 41,6 weeks.
-Often the patients are worried that they gave birth "prematurely", ie at 37,3 weeks.
-However, this is a completely physiological range and should not be of concern.
-Only about 40,0% of babies are born in “term of childbirth”, ie in 5 weeks of gestation.
+It's worth mentioning that the due date is automatically set at 40,0 weeks, but a full-term pregnancy falls between 37,0 and 41,6 weeks.
+Patients are often concerned that they gave birth "prematurely," for example, at 37,3 weeks.
+However, this is a perfectly normal range and shouldn't cause concern.
+Only about 5% of babies are born at "due date," meaning at 40,0 weeks.

 What week of pregnancy am I in?
 Determining the age of pregnancy and the date of delivery by ultrasound

-The age of pregnancy, and thus the estimated date of delivery, can be most accurately determined by performing an ultrasound examination at a gynecologist.
-In the first trimester of pregnancy, it is recommended that the ultrasound be performed up to 13,6 weeks of pregnancy, but not earlier than 5-7 weeks of pregnancy.
-Only then, based on the child's development stage, is it possible to accurately determine the pregnancy age.
-The doctor then measures the parietal-seat length, i.e. CRL - Crown-rump length (from the top of the head to the lower border of the fetal buttocks).
+Gestational age, and therefore the estimated due date, can be most accurately determined by an ultrasound examination performed by a gynecologist.
+In the first trimester, ultrasound is recommended by 13,6 weeks of pregnancy, but not earlier than 5-7 weeks.
+Only then, based on the fetal developmental stage, can the gestational age be determined with sufficient precision.
+The doctor then measures the crown -rump length (CRL) (from the top of the head to the bottom of the fetal buttocks).

-What week of pregnancy am I?
-The gynecologist can most accurately answer this question up to 14,2 tc (i.e. the maximum CRL measurement equal to 84 mm).
-After this date, each fetus begins to develop at an individual pace, conditioned by, inter alia, genetic or environmental factors.
+How many weeks pregnant am I?
+A gynecologist can provide the most accurate answer to this question up to 14,2 weeks gestation (i.e., a maximum CRL measurement of 84 mm).
+After this date, each fetus begins to develop at an individual pace, determined by factors including genetic and environmental factors.

 The date of delivery calculated from the last menstruation is changed to the date of delivery calculated from the ultrasound if: